awsdocs/amazon-pinpoint-user-guide/doc-source/messages.md

 | --- | --- | --- |
 | Message type | Title | Subject |
 | Message body | Message body | Plain text message |

-## Message Variables<a name="messages-variables"></a>

-To create a message that is personalized for each recipient, use message variables\.
-Message variables refer to specific *endpoint* attributes\.
-These attributes can include characteristics that you add to the endpoint resource, such as the recipient's name, city, device, or operating system\.
-When Amazon Pinpoint sends the message, it substitutes the variables with the corresponding attribute values for the receiving endpoint\.

-For the attributes, see [Endpoint Attributes](http://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-endpoints.html#rest-api-endpoints-attributes)\.

-To include a variable in your message, enclose the attribute name in double brackets, as in `{{Demographic.AppVersion}}`\.

-Often, the most useful endpoint attribute for message variables is `{{Attributes.customAttributeName}}`, where `customAttributeName` refers to custom attributes that you add to the endpoint\.
-By using custom attributes for your variables, you can display personalized messages that are unique for each recipient\.

-For example, if your app is a fitness app for runners and it includes custom attributes for the user's name, activity, and personal record, you could use variables in the following message:

-`Hey {{Attributes.userName}}, congratulations on your new {{Attributes.activity}} PR of {{Attributes.personalRecord}}!`

-When Amazon Pinpoint delivers this message, the content varies for each recipient after the variables are substituted\.
-Possible final messages are:

-`Hey Jane Doe, congratulations on your new half marathon PR of 1:42:17!`

-Or:

-`Hey John Doe, congratulations on your new 5K PR of 20:52!`

-For examples of custom attributes for your app's code, see the [iOS example](http://docs.aws.amazon.com/pinpoint/latest/developerguide/mobile-sdk-ios-register.html#mobile-sdk-ios-custom-attributes) or the [Android example](http://docs.aws.amazon.com/pinpoint/latest/developerguide/mobile-sdk-android-register.html#mobile-sdk-android-custom-attributes)\.